MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-on-premises.md

 |Disable users on last day     |   The [Disable user account](../id-governance/lifecycle-workflow-tasks.md#disable-user-account) Lifecycle Workflow task can be used to disable a user account on their last day.     |
 |Deleting users some days after termination     |   The [Delete User](../id-governance/lifecycle-workflow-tasks.md#delete-user) Lifecycle Workflow task can be used within a workflow template to delete users a set number of days after their termination.      |

-In this article, you learn what needs to be considered if you want to use Lifecycle Workflows for user accounts that are synchronized from AD DS to Microsoft Entra.
+In this article, you learn what needs to be considered if you want to use Lifecycle Workflows for user accounts that are synchronized from AD DS to Microsoft Entra ID.

-## Workflow execution conditions with Users synchronized from Active Directory Domain Services (AD DS) to Microsoft Entra
+## Workflow execution conditions with Users synchronized from Active Directory Domain Services (AD DS) to Microsoft Entra ID

 Lifecycle Workflows are processed for user accounts when they meet the workflows execution conditions.
 Executing conditions are composed of a trigger and scope.
 The trigger describes the event that occurs for a user account.
 The scope allows you to further define for whom the workflow starts when the event occurs.